Ryan spent time in France as a teaching assistant. He has a deep interest in the French language.

-French is an important and renowned international language, with a lot of good reasons to learn it.
+French is an important and renowned international language, and there are many good reasons to learn it.
 Fast, useful, and with a great degree of relevance, the old jokes from Futurama about French being a dead language can't be farther from the truth, as more and more people flock to learn it every year.
 Without that much effort, you can join that tide!

 2.)
-There is no other world language other than English which is spoken on all continents.
-North America, South America, Africa, Europe, Asia, Oceania, even Antarctica (well, it has French territory at least, there is no permanent Antarctic population), all have some level of French speaking communities present.
-29 countries have French as their official language, and this number actually understates its influence, since many more have it as a cultural, administrative, or business language.
+There is no other world language besides English spoken on all continents.
+North America, South America, Africa, Europe, Asia, Oceania, even Antarctica (well, it has French territory at least—there is no permanent Antarctic population) all have some level of French-speaking communities present.
+Twenty-nine countries have French as their official language, and this number actually understates its influence since many more have it as a cultural, administrative, or business language.

 3.)
 French is in demographic boom in Africa, where a huge population boom in French speaking sub-Saharan African countries has driven the Francophone population to a record 274 million in 2014, according to the Organisation internationale de la francophonie (OIF), in a 2014 report.
 There is extensive business, investment, and commerce going on there.